Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What to watch out for

-Cryptocurrencies are not without their pitfalls and you will need to be careful when handling your digital currency to avoid losing everything you own.
+Cryptocurrencies are not without their pitfalls and you will need to be careful when handling your digital currency.

 - Always keep the computer on which your wallet is installed safe and clean from viruses and malware.